golgoth31/release-installer/README.md

-  help        Help about any command init        Initialize release-installer install     Install one release release     List available version of a release releases    List available releases remove      Remove a specific release version update      Update the releases definitions version     Show the ro=i version
+  help        Help about any command init        Initialize release-installer install     Install one release list        List available releases or versions remove      Remove a specific release version update      Update the releases definitions version     Show the ro=i version